timescale/docs/contribute-to-timescaledb/contribute-to-docs.md

 ## N [](#N)

+*Next*
+: Avoid all directional words.
+You cannot guarantee that things will stay in the same position, or be in the position you expect on an individual reader's device.

 *Numbers*
 : Write numbers as numerals rather than spelling them out, including single-digit numbers.
 For exceptions, see the Google Developer Documentation